 For some natural beauty, visit Atuh Beach, a remote beach on the southeastern coast of Nusa Penida, bordered by magnificent green hills and peninsular formations.
 Another popular beach is Pasih Uug – Nusa Penida’s ‘broken beach’ – that was once a large cave that collapsed to reveal the crashing blue waves from the Indian Ocean beneath.

 Nearby, there's Angel’s Billabong with its vast lagoon revealed by waves after high tide.
-Some visitors brave the descent for a dip and some out-of-this-world vacation photos, but it’s a treacherous descent, so this is not advised.
+Some visitors brave the descent for a dip and some out-of-this-world holiday photos, but it’s a treacherous descent, so this is not advised.

 Boats mostly depart for the Nusa islands from the Bali mainland from the Padangbai seaport in East Bali, but you can also hop on a boat from Sanur.
 Most visitors usually stop at Lembongan and Ceningan first, then add a boat ride to Penida as an extended tour on their Nusa Islands trip.